Deraj21/tank-tactics-game/Discord.md

 ## Game Rules & how to play
 ### Setup
 - Use the `!join` command to join the game.
 Once the game has started, players can no longer join.
-- Each player plays as a tank on a board of squares
+- Each player plays as a 'tank' on a board of squares
 - At the start of the game, each player's tank is randomly placed on the board, and starts with the following:
   - 3 health
   - 1 action token
   - A range of 2
 ### Playing the Game
-- To perform actions, a player needs to expend `action tokens`; they can be used to move, shoot, or upgrade a player's range.
+- To perform actions, a player needs to expend `action tokens`; they can be used to move, shoot, or gift another player that token.
 - **Play is live**, meaning there are no turns; players take actions whenever they please.
 Players can also take as many actions as they want, so long as they have sufficient tokens.
 - At the begining of each day, each player is given an additional action token.
 - The last player standing wins the game.